-At MIT, every student—freshman or senior, scientist or humanist—has the chance to work on cutting-edge projects through the Undergraduate Research Opportunities Program (UROP).
+At MIT, every student—first year or senior, scientist or humanist—has the chance to work on cutting-edge projects through the Undergraduate Research Opportunities Program (UROP).

 Ninety percent of undergraduates participate in the UROP program (usually for pay, sometimes for academic credit), and more than half take part in four or more.
 “UROPing” follows a basic rule of thumb: if you want one, you can find one.

 You will work shoulder to shoulder with world-class faculty, research staff and graduate students to solve problems no one has ever solved before.